 How We Can Help You

-Meals on Wheels of Wake County services are open to homebound, disabled adults 60 years old and over who live in the county.
-People under the age of 60 may qualify to participate receive home-delivered or frozen meal programs.
+Meals on Wheels of Wake County services are open to those who are 60 years old and above who live in Wake County.
+People under the age of 60 with disability may qualify to participate receive home-delivered or frozen meal programs.